History of hospitals: Medieval European hospitals

 During the 10th century, the monasteries became a dominant factor in hospital work.
 The famous Benedictine Abbey of Cluny, founded in 910, set the example which was widely imitated throughout France and Germany.
 Besides its infirmary for the religious, each monastery had a hospital in which externs were cared for.
 These were in charge of the eleemosynarius, whose duties, carefully prescribed by the rule, included every sort of service that the visitor or patient could require.

 As the eleemosynarius was obliged to seek out the sick and needy in the neighborhood, each monastery became a center for the relief of suffering.
 Among the monasteries notable in this respect were those of the Benedictines at Corbie in Picardy, Hirschau, Braunweiler, Deutz, Ilsenburg, Liesborn, Pram, and Fulda; those of the Cistercians at Arnsberg, Baumgarten, Eberbach, Himmenrode, Herrnalb, Volkenrode, and Walkenried.

 No less efficient was the work done by the diocesan clergy in accordance with the disciplinary enactments of the councils of Aachen (817, 836), which prescribed that a hospital should be maintained in connection with each collegiate church.
 The canons were obliged to contribute towards the support of the hospital, and one of their number had charge of the inmates.
 As these hospitals were located in cities, more numerous demands were made upon them than upon those attached to the monasteries.
-In this movement the bishop naturally took the lead, hence the hospitals founded by Heribert (d.
+In this movement the bishop naturally took the lead, hence the hospitals founded by Heribert of Cologne (d.
 1021) in Cologne, Godard (d.
 1038) in Hildesheim, Conrad (d.
 975) in Constance, and Ulrich (d.
 973) in Augsburg.
 But similar provision was made by the other churches; thus at Trier the hospitals of Saint Maximin, Saint Matthew, Saint Simeon, and Saint James took their names from the churches to which they were attached.
 During the period 1207–1577 no less than one hundred and fifty-five hospitals were founded in Germany.

 The Ospedale Maggiore, traditionally named Ca' Granda (i.e. Big House), in Milan, northern Italy, was constructed to house one of the first community hospitals, the largest such undertaking of the fifteenth century.
 Commissioned by Francesco Sforza in 1456 and designed by Antonio Filarete it is among the first examples of Renaissance architecture in Lombardy.

 The Normans brought their hospital system along when they conquered England in 1066.
 By merging with traditional land-tenure and customs, the new charitable houses became popular and were distinct from both English monasteries and French hospitals.
 They dispensed alms and some medicine, and were generously endowed by the nobility and gentry who counted on them for spiritual rewards after death.